LambdaColdStorage/gpt-tf2-keras/README.md

 --steps_per_epoch=2000
 ```

-And here is the fine-tune command and the generated conversation based on the above 2008 Summer Olympics torch relay article:
+And here is the command that uses the fine-tuned model to generate conversation based on the above 2008 Summer Olympics torch relay article:

 ```
 python inference.py \